Gherman Pântea: Sfatul Țării and Moldavian Directorate

 The Director witnessed with growing alarm as some components of his new army were coming under Bolshevik influence.
 Such was the case of Chișinău Garrison, which was being maneuvered by Ilie Cătărău, a mysterious adventurer and political radical.
-After Cătărău openly questioned Sfatul Țării authority over his troops, Pântea took a singular measure: together with a rogue unit of Amur Cossacks, he surprised Cătărău on New Year's Eve, arresting and deporting him into the Ukraine.
+After Cătărău openly questioned Sfatul Țării authority over his troops, Pântea took a singular measure: together with a rogue unit of Amur Cossacks, he surprised Cătărău on New Year's Eve, arresting and deporting him to Ukraine.
 Between the two distinct phases of this incident, the Republic's army was sworn in during a ceremony attended by Moldavian President Inculeț.

 Union with Romania

 Bolshevik agitation, endorsed from a distance by Lenin's Russian Soviet Republic, peaked over the early days of 1918.
 The withdrawing Russians were sacking the region, and Bolshevik factions such as Front-Ordel stood to gain the upper hand in Chișinău, Cotiujeni and the Budjak.
 Pântea instituted a state of emergency, and attempted to introduce more severe sanctions for insubordination.
 The Bolshevik groups resorted to intimidating acts in the capital, kidnapping some of the Sfatul Țării deputies and attacking the Romanian-organized Volunteer Corps in Russia.
 In his addresses to Sfatul, Pântea began identifying the Republic's enemy as exclusively "non-Moldavian", but noted that the Bessarabian army behaved "like a flock of rams", with no leadership and morale.
 On January 9, 1918, the Director was himself a victim of a Bolshevik maneuver, being apprehended by Front-Ordel men and only released, together with soldiers of the Volunteer Corps, when the Bessarabian army intervened in force.

 Facing the threats of Russian Civil War expansion into the Republic and communization in his own ranks, Pântea became a major contributor to the accelerated political process of union with Romania.
 In January 1918, he welcomed the Romanian Land Forces and General Ernest Broșteanu, who had a mandate to reinstate order, and who arrived in Chișinău alongside the French military envoy Henri Mathias Berthelot.
 There followed a common offensive against the Bolshevik insurgents, part of the larger Western intervention in the Civil War.
 In the end, the Bolsheviks retreated to Tighina, and the Russian Soviet government broke diplomatic contacts with Romania (see Odesa Soviet Republic).

 Later that month, the Moldavian Republic proclaimed itself an independent state, with Daniel Ciugureanu as the new head of government.
 The administration was reorganized, and Pântea lost his position to Colonel Constantin Brăescu, the Minister of War.
 President Inculeț compensated for the loss of prestige, raising Gherman Pântea to the rank of Major and making him Knight of the Moldavian Order of St. Vladimir.